imballinst/react-bs-datatable/README.md

 3. Pagination
 4. Custom Labels
 5. Presentational and raw data separation
-6. Custom sort and filter function
+6. Custom column sort and column filter function

 ## Props

-* tableHeader **(Required)**: Array of objects, each consists of:
-    * `title`: String.
-Text for the header column.
-    * `prop` **(Required)**: String.
-Column name for the table body.
-    * `filterable`: Boolean.
-Enable/disable filtering on the column.
-    * `sortable`: Boolean.
-Enable/disable sorting on the column.
-    * `cell`: Function.
-Returns a React Component for the table to be rendered.
-* tableBody **(Required)**: Array of objects, each consists of `propNames` and `propValues`, depends on how many columns you define in the header.
-* tableClass: String.
-Classes used in `<table>` element tag.
-Default: `''`.
+* initialSort: Object, consists of `prop` (String) and `isAscending` (Boolean).
+Default: `undefined`.
 * keyName **(Required)**: String.
 It is used to prepend the key property of children elements.
-* rowsPerPage: Integer.
-Initial rows per page.
-If this and `rowsPerPageOption` are provided but `rowsPerPage` is not a member of `rowsPerPageOption`, then `rowsPerPageOption[0]` will be chosen as the property instead.
-If not provided, then no pagination options will be rendered.
-Default: `undefined`.
-* rowsPerPageOption: Array of integers for pagination options.
-Default: `undefined`.
-* initialSort: Object, consists of `prop` (String) and `isAscending` (Boolean).
-Default: `undefined`.
-* onSort: Object, consists of keys and values.
-Key is the prop name and value is the quantifier function.
-Default: `undefined`.
-* onFilter: Object, consists of keys and values.
-Key is the prop name and value is the quantifier function.
-Default: `undefined`.
 * labels: Object, consists of keys and values.
 Default: `{}`.
 Used to modify tabel labels such as:
     * `first`: String.
 First page label button.
     * `last`: String.
 Last page label button.